 Sri Varada Vedantaachariar meditated on the sacred mula-mantra and gayatri-mantra vigorously from a young age with great detachment and determination, and soon attained mantra-siddhi the state of perfection in chanting and understanding the inner mysteries of the mantra.

-Later he visited Mysore and studied advanced studies in tarka-shashtra under the tutelage of the Mysore Samasthaana Vidwan (scholar of the Royal Court) named Sri Aakki Azhwan.
-During this period he also received two sacred mantras: Sri Hayagriva mantropadesham from Srimad Parakala Jeeyar Swami, and Sri Narasimha mantropadesham from Sri Ahobila Mutt Azhagiyasingar.
+Later he visited Mysore and studied advanced studies in tarka-shashtra under the tutelage of the Mysore Samsthana Vidwan (scholar of the Royal Court) named Sri Aakki Azhwan.
+During this period he also received two sacred mantras: Sri Hayagriva mantropadesham from Srimad Parakala Swami, and Sri Narasimha mantropadesham from Sri Ahobila Mutt Azhagiyasingar.

 His memory was astoundingly strong that he acquired a skill called shatavadana-shakti: the ability to perform hundred tasks simultaneously by simply remembering them mentally.
 Due to his unparalleled poetic prowess, he was also known as an Asu-kavi.

 Sri Varada Vedantachar was married at the age of 35.
 Immediately after his marriage, he started on a pilgrimage and visited various holy places and ashramams.